-The council continues to look for opportunities for increasing car parking within the borough and the identification of any potential sites for development would result in a sizeable capital scheme.
+The council continues to look for opportunities for increasing car parking within the borough and the identification of any further potential sites for development wcould result in a sizeable capital scheme above that already allowed for in the budget.

 For ongoing commitments, the capital programme currently largely consists of replacement vehicles and plant and it is anticipated that this is likely to continue in the longer term.